dergigi/dergigi.github.io/collections/bitcoin/_posts/2019-07-23-the-world-is-waking-up-to-bitcoin.markdown

 Again, the opening statement made by Rep. Patrick McHenry is worth
 reiterating:

-> "The reality is, whether Facebook is involved or not, change is here.
+> The reality is, whether Facebook is involved or not, change is here.
 Digital
 > currencies exist.
 Blockchain technology is real.
 And Facebook's entry in this
 > new world is just confirmation, albeit at scale.
 The world that Satoshi
 > Nakamoto --- author of the Bitcoin whitepaper --- envisioned, and others are